EarthBigData/openSAR/training/INSTALLATION.md

 Alternatively you can also retrieve a *zip* archive of the openSAR distribution and install it on your local computer:

-    > mkdir YOUR-GIT-REPOSOTORY-ROOT-PATH   # or create a folder using your system's file manager
-    > # GET THE ZIP ARHCIVE FROM [https://github.com/EarthBigData/openSAR/archive/master.zip](https://github.com/EarthBigData/openSAR/archive/master.zip)
+    > mkdir YOUR-GIT-REPOSOTORY-ROOT-PATH   # or create a folder using your system's file manager GET THE ZIP ARHCIVE FROM [https://github.com/EarthBigData/openSAR/archive/master.zip](https://github.com/EarthBigData/openSAR/archive/master.zip)
-    > UNZIP the archive in <YOUR-GIT-REPOSOTORY-ROOT-PATH>
+    UNZIP the archive in YOUR-GIT-REPOSOTORY-ROOT-PATH

-### Creating a new conda environment
+## conda environment *ebd*

-To work with the code and notebooks, you need to establish virtual environments within in Anaconda.
+To work with the code and notebooks, you need to establish virtual environments within Anaconda.
 THe advantage of virtual environments is the complete separation of different dependencies for projects.
-For our training programs we establish conda environments named **ebd**.
-THis will show up in the Jupyeter Notebook as the **Kernel ebd**.
+For example, for our training programs we establish a conda environment named **ebd**.
+This will show up in the Jupyeter Notebook (see below( as the **Kernel ebd**.

-To create a new environment use the [conda_ebd.yml](ttps://github.com/EarthBigData/openSAR/tree/master/training/conda_ebd.yml) file available at our github repository at [https://github.com/EarthBigData/openSAR/tree/master/training](https://github.com/EarthBigData/openSAR/tree/master/training).
+To create the *ebd* environment use the [conda_ebd.yml](ttps://github.com/EarthBigData/openSAR/tree/master/training/conda_ebd.yml) file available at our github repository at [https://github.com/EarthBigData/openSAR/tree/master/training](https://github.com/EarthBigData/openSAR/tree/master/training).
 On most browsers you can *Right Click*  this link to save the file to your local machine.
 Save or move the file into the same directory path from which you will execute the command below.

 After *miniconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal (Anaconda Command Prompt in WINDOWS).

 In a new terminal (Anaconda Terminal on Windows) type:

     > conda env create -f conda_ebd.yml

-This installs a new python environment "ebd".
-We will use this environment for execution of all geoprocessing tasks in the workshop.
-*ebd* is also the environment kernel which we will choose in the jupyter notebooks as described below.

 ## Jupyter Notebook

-To start the Jupyter notebook server witin the default webbrowser we change to the directory where the notebooks are.
+To start the Jupyter notebook server working on your local webbrowser,  change to the root directory where you want to keep the notebooks.
+Typically this would be *YOUR-GIT-REPOSOTORY-ROOT-PATH*

     > cd <PATH-TO-NOTEBOOK-DIRECTORY>